 The IOM Development Fund-funded projects are managed by the relevant IOM Offices or, in exceptional cases, the relevant IOM Headquarters unit, in coordination with the appropriate arm of the government of the benefiting Member State.
 IOM includes IOM Development Fund projects in its normal project tracking procedures.
 Regular progress reports, including financial reports, are required to be submitted on the system, Project Information and Management Application (PRIMA).
+A results monitoring framework and detailed workplan must be completed and submitted to the Fund within the first month of project implementation to facilitate project monitoring.
 The project manager is expected to ensure that any adjustment to objectives and budget are made in concert with the relevant government project counterparts and Regional Offices.
 Requests for project extensions and adjustments to the budget should be submitted on PRIMA for review and approval as soon as possible and no later than one month before the last agreed project end date.
 Requests will be reviewed on PRIMA by the Regional Office and the IOM Development Fund.

 Projects with a duration of 12 months and beyond (including extensions) require an interim narrative and financial report every 6 months (to be submitted within 6 weeks after the interim reporting period) and a final narrative and financial report within 3 months of project completion.
 The reports have to be submitted on PRIMA.
 Once a project report is created in the system, it will automatically generate the reporting templates.
 Interim reports require all sections, not only the results matrix to report on the activities which took place during the specified reporting period.
 Example: for a 24 months project, the first interim report due after 6 months should cover a reporting period from 0-6 months, the report due after 12 months should cover a reporting period from 6-12 months, and the report due after 18 months should cover a reporting period from 12-18 months.
 Unless there are extension requests, the final report is then due after 24 months.
 The report will be reviewed on PRIMA by the Regional Office, the IOM Development Fund and the Regional Accounting Support (RAS) group.
 A system notification will be sent at each stage of the review process including the financial report’s endorsement number.